 Security and HIPAA Compliance

-Healthcare providers, companies, and service providers like scribes and transcription companies connected to healthcare (known as “covered entities” in the law) must comply with HIPAA guidelines.
-Physicians, clinics, and hospitals looking to hire virtual medical scribes must consider HIPAA compliance before choosing.
+Healthcare providers, companies, and service providers, such as scribes and transcription companies connected to healthcare (known as “covered entities” under the law), must comply with HIPAA guidelines.
+Physicians, clinics, and hospitals looking to hire virtual medical scribes must ensure HIPAA compliance before making a decision.

 How Ditto Transcripts Can Help With Your Medical Scribe Needs

 There are plenty of companies offering virtual medical scribing services.
-Quality and service levels vary, like in any industry, but the best way to gauge if a provider is the right fit for your practice is to study the features and services they bring to the table.
-Ditto Transcripts, for instance, humbly offers the following:
+Quality and service levels vary, as in any industry, but the best way to gauge whether a provider is the right fit for your practice is to review the features and services they offer.
+Ditto Transcripts, for instance, humbly provides the following:

 Accurate and 100% U.S.-based Human Transcription

-Many service providers incorporate automated software into their processes, making faster transcription.
-The tradeoff, however, is any project completed by the automated process has lower accuracy rates and requires human intervention.
-Having only human medical scribes — all from and currently residing in the U.S. — allows Ditto to reach accuracy rates of up to 99%.
+Many service providers use automated software in their processes, speeding up transcription.
+The tradeoff, however, is that any project completed by the automated process has lower accuracy rates and requires human intervention.
+Having only human medical scribes — all from the U.S. and currently residing in the U.S. — allows Ditto to achieve accuracy rates of up to 99%, and we also offer verbatim transcription services for projects that require exact, word-for-word documentation.

 Experienced Talent at Your Fingertips

-Ditto’s medical scribes are trained in common and specialty medical terminologies, making them effective in any medical field.
+Ditto’s medical scribes are trained in standard and specialty medical terminologies, making them effective in any medical field.
 Here are some of the specialties that Ditto covers:

 - Primary Care